PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 07:01:21
+Last updated: 2024-04-06 07:02:03
-Random Quote: Eighty-six years.
-But with good behavior... who knows? - Saul Goodman
+Random Quote: Ties and no playoffs?
+Why do you even do this? - Jim Hopper